Book Three: “Fate”

 - How accurate is his understanding of what really happened between Bigger and Mary and then between Bigger and Bessie?

-- Bigger’s youth, his mental and emotional life must mitigate his punishment.
-(377) There was no motive as motive is conventionally understood.
-Max argues that his crime was a reflex, a wholly determined result of a sequence of cause and effect far beyond his ability to understand or control.
+- There was no motive as motive is conventionally understood.
+Max argues that Bigger's crime was a reflex, a wholly determined result of a sequence of cause and effect far beyond his ability to understand or control.

 Max’s Final Summation (382-415)

 - How can Max argue that this murder case is ‘symbolic’?